 The major concerns in his division are crime and the fear of crime, poor housing standards and the high rate of unemployment.
 Improving standards of education is also very important to Godfrey, along with transport and infrastructure initiatives that help to regenerate the Hastings area.

-He is particularly proud to have helped with the campaign to improve the town centre library and looks forward to its forthcoming expansion, and he very much supports the Bexhill/Hastings link road which he believes will improve the quality of life for so many living on the A259.
+He is particularly proud to have helped with the campaign to improve the town centre library and its expansion, and very much supported the Bexhill/Hastings link road which was completed in 2015.

 Outside of politics Godfrey is president of Hastings Welsh Society and has a great passion for music and supports various musical societies.